efeveret01/Covid_Exploration_And_Visualization/README.md

 After exploration, information that was seen as 'interesting to know' about the Covid-19 situation was made into SQL views that were imported and visualized by Microsoft Power BI.
-See the CovidDataViews for the selected data that was imported to the Power BI, and finally look at the Covid_BI_Project for the final dashboard.
+See the 'CovidDataViews' for the selected data that was imported to the Power BI, and finally look at the Covid_BI_Project for the final dashboard.